jgermita/jekyll-now/_posts/2019-2-2-Sparklecon-Smash-Event-Report.md

 ![](https://i.imgur.com/P5Q7yZpl.png)

 A great match vs a great bot.
-Lynx eventually went on to win the event, but along the way they showed me exactly where all of Sandstorm's weakpointss were.
+Lynx eventually went on to win the event, but along the way they showed me exactly where all of Sandstorm's weakpoints were.
 Loss via KO.

 Finish: 5th place, 1-2 record, out in losers bracket round 3.